-Warm up with a five-minute walk.
+To get the most out of your stretches, warm up first with a 5-minute walk.
 To stretch, lie down.
 Loop a bed sheet around your right foot.
-Use the sheet to pull the leg up and stretch it.
+Use the sheet to help pull the straight leg up and stretch it.
 Hold for 20 seconds, then lower the leg.
 Repeat twice.
-Switch legs and repeat twice.
+Then, switch legs.

 Stretching exercises also help prevent pain and injury.

 To do a calf stretch, hold onto a chair for balance.
 Bend your right leg.
-Step back with your left leg, slowly straightening it behind you.
-Press your left heel towards the floor.
+Step back with your left leg, and slowly straighten it behind you.
+Press your left heel toward the floor.
 You should feel the stretch in the calf of your back leg.
 Hold for 20 seconds.
-Do the stretch twice, then switch legs.
+Repeat twice, then switch legs.

-For more stretch: Lean forward, bending the right knee deeper.
+For more of a stretch: Lean forward, bending the right knee deeper.
 Don’t let the right knee go past your toes.

 Straight Leg Raise

 Lie on the floor, upper body supported by your elbows.
 Bend your left knee, foot on the floor.
 Keep the right leg straight, toes pointed up.
-Slowly use your thigh muscles, not your back, to raise your right leg.
+Tighten your thigh muscles and raise your right leg.

-Pause, as shown, for five seconds.
-With the thigh muscles still tight, slowly lower your leg to the ground.
-Relax.
-Repeat 10 times.
-Rest.
-Do another set of 10 lifts; then switch legs.
+Pause, as shown, for 3 seconds.
+Keep your thigh muscles tight and slowly lower your leg to the ground.
+Touch and raise again.
+Do two sets of 10 repetitions.
+Switch legs after each set.

 Is the straight leg raise too tough?
 Do quad sets instead.
 With these you don’t raise your leg.
 Simply tighten the thigh muscles, called the quadriceps.

 Start by lying on the floor.
 Keep both legs on ground, relaxed (left photo).
-Flex and hold the left leg tense for five seconds (right photo).
-Relax.
-Do two sets of 10.
-Switch to the other leg.
+Flex and hold the left leg tense for 5 seconds (right photo).
+Relax. .
+Do two sets of 10 repetitions.
+Switch legs after each set.

 Seated Hip March

-Strengthening hips and thigh muscles can help with daily activities like walking or rising from a chair.
+Strengthen your hips and thigh muscles.
+It can help with daily activities like walking or rising from a chair.

 Sit up straight in a chair.
-Kick your left foot back slightly but keep your toes on the floor.
+Kick your left foot back slightly, but keep your toes on the floor.
 Lift your right foot off the floor, knee bent.
-Hold the right leg in the air five seconds.
+Hold the right leg in the air 3 seconds.
 Slowly lower your foot to the ground.
-Repeat 10 times.
-Rest and do another set of 10, then switch legs.
+Do two sets of 10 repetitions.
+Switch legs after each set.

 Too hard?
-Use your hands to help raise your leg.
+Use your hands to help lift your leg.

-This move helps strengthen the inside of your legs to better support your knee.
+This move helps strengthen the inside of your legs to better support your knees.
 Lie on your back, both knees bent.
 Place a pillow between the knees.

-Squeeze the knees together, squishing the pillow between them.
-Hold for five seconds.
+Squeeze your knees together, squishing the pillow between them.
+Hold for 5 seconds.
 Relax.
-Repeat 10 times.
-Rest, then do another set of 10.
+Do twosets of 10 repetitions.
+Switch legs after each set.

 Too hard?
 You can also do this exercise while seated.

 Stand tall and hold the back of a chair for support.
 Lift your heels off the ground and rise up on the toes of both feet.
-Hold for five seconds.
-Slowly lower both heels to ground.
-Repeat 10 times.
-Rest.
-Do another set of 10.
+Hold for 3 seconds.
+Slowly lower both heels to the ground.
+Do two sets of 10 repetitions.

 Too hard?
 Do the same exercise while sitting in a chair.